ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 slug: how-to-change-domain-name-owner
 legacy_guide_number: 1350
 excerpt: 'This guide will provide you with information on how to change the owner of a domain name.'
-section: 'Changing owners'
+section: 'Changing owner'
 ---

 **Last updated 30th January 2020**

 ## Objective

 Beside [three contacts](https://docs.ovh.com/gb/en/customer/managing-contacts/), to register a domain name, you need to enter information on the owner.
+Owner of the domain is legal owner in the domain registry.
 This guide will detail how to change owner details.

 [primary!]
 >This operation will not move your domain to another account within OVH.